“We’re an ancient, wonderful tribe of people. We picked something from nature. We picked something beautiful.” — Gilbert Baker

 At the time, the most commonly used image for the burgeoning gay rights movement was the pink triangle, a symbol used by the Nazis to identify homosexuals.
 Using a symbol with such a dark and painful past was never an option for Baker.
 He instead opted to use a rainbow as his inspiration.

 The different colours within the flag were meant to represent togetherness, since LGBT people come in all races, ages and genders, and rainbows are both natural and beautiful.
 The original flag featured eight colors, each having a different meaning.
 At the top was hot pink, which represented sex, red for life, orange for healing, yellow signifying sunlight, green for nature, turquoise to represent art, indigo for harmony, and finally violet at the bottom for spirit.

 With the help of close to 30 volunteers working in the attic of the Gay Community Center in San Francisco, Baker was able to construct the first draft of the now world-renowned rainbow flag.
-It was first showcased at San Francisco’s Gay Freedom Day Parade on June 25, 1978, the day before my ninth birthday.
+It was first showcased at San Fran’s Gay Freedom Day Parade on June 25, 1978, the day before my ninth birthday.

 After the design was unveiled, participants of the parade proudly waved the new symbol in solidarity.
 Baker then took the design to Paramount Flag Company, which sold a version of the flag without hot pink and turquoise, which were replaced with blue for practicality purposes.
 After the assassination of Harvey Milk in November of the same year, demand for the rainbow banner only increased.
 Popularity spiked again a decade later when a West Hollywood resident sued his landlord over the right to hang his flag outside his residence.